tea2code/fantasy-rts/README.md

 The types "sprite", "multiple", "image" and "mapping" can/should/will exist multiple times.
 Each representing a single entity.

 Sprites can be defined in two ways.
 First you can directly declare the coordinates of it and create a single sprite.
 Or you can use "multiple" and define a list of coordinates of sprites of the same type.
 They will selected by chance based on the "chance" value.
-The "chance" value must add up to one.

 #### Game Reference: